Florida lawmakers take steps to limit students’ grades being shared with law enforcement

 The language giving parents the right to consent to the release of their children’s grades is not included in the House version of the bill.

-House Speaker Chris Sprowls, R-Palm Harbor, said the new language is unnecessary, adding that the Sheriff’s Office disputes the Times’ reporting that it asks for student grades.
+House Speaker Chris Sprowls, a Palm Harbor Republican, said the new language is unnecessary, adding that the Sheriff’s Office disputes the Times’ reporting that it asks for student grades.

 Comments